Internet Marketing Driver

 About 4 years ago, I created a metric to demonstrate how delays and obstacles can impact online marketing initiatives.
 The metric is called the Strategy to Execution Gap™, or SEG.
 The SEG is a metric that can help you identify how effective your team is for a given initiative or set of initiatives.
 If you’ve read some of my previous posts, you already know I am analytics nut.
 I love using data to back what I recommend (and I’m a big believer that opinion gets you nowhere while data is hard to ignore).
 This is part of the reason that the SEG can be so valuable.

 The SEG provides a percentage, which can show you how effectively your team is executing projects.
 The lower the number, the more efficient your team is.
 The higher the number, and your team is not executing at an effective level.
 It can be used for any online marketing initiative, but I’ll focus on SEO for this post.
 The Strategy to Execution Gap™ fits SEO very well, since there are typically a number of projects that need to be completed during an engagement (and each usually has a weighted priority).
 I’ve written extensively about SEO technical audits and remediation plans in the past, and they help build an SEO roadmap, or the series of projects that need to be completed during the year.
 For example, in SEO it’s extremely important that technical barriers are removed before you move into projects like content optimization.
 A tangible example would be if you have a massive canonicalization problem or a serious domain strategy issue.
 If you do, then you better tackle those projects first before you simply optimize content on the site.
 If the search engines cannot effectively crawl and index your content, you can forget about content optimization… Also, SEO takes time before you see success.
-Typically, according to companies like Victorious, you need to build up SEO power over time before you see a big change in rankings and organic search traffic.
 Even if you fix all of the technical problems on your site, you still need to tackle several additional projects like content optimization, linkbuilding, etc. That’s why efficient execution is critically important.
 A delay in completing projects can impact months of SEO performance.

 Based on what I’ve explained above, the Strategy to Execution Gap™ is a perfect fit for SEO initiatives.
 Presenting the metric before you get started and then giving periodic updates on a team’s SEG percentage can get key stakeholders involved and on-board with what you are trying to accomplish.
 And, they might even help you out by removing obstacles from your SEO path.
 More about that soon.